rrosztoczy/cli_builder/README.md

 ### Create a menu instance

-A new "menu" is created as by instantiating a new CliBuilder::Menu instance and passing it the desired menu title as a string and the desired menu options as an array.
-These menu options should either be symbols (that correspond exactly to the names of the methods you would like the application to run) or they should be references to other CliBuilder::Menu instances.
+A new "menu" is created as by instantiating a new CliBuilder::Menu instance and passing it the desired menu title as a string, as well as the desired menu options in an array.
+These menu options should either be symbols (that correspond exactly to the names of the methods you would like the application to run) or references to other CliBuilder::Menu instances.

 For example, imagine you have a one level menu.
-You would like this menu to be able to run three different methods based on the users selection.
+You would like this menu to be able to run three different methods based on the user's selection.
 The method names are menu_option_method_one, menu_option_method_two, and menu_option_method_three.
 The menu object would be instantiated as follows:

 ```ruby
 example_menu = CliBuilder::Menu.new(title: "your title as string",